 In addition, the criteria for awarding the exceptional employee bonus must not be discriminatory and must not infringe the rights and freedoms of employees.

-2. Salary variations according to an objective clause to be achieved
+2. Salary variations according to a target clause to be achieved

-The employer has the possibility of inserting in an employment contract a clause setting objectives or quotas to be achieved.
+The employer has the possibility of inserting in an employment contract a clause setting targets or quotas to be achieved.
 This clause is in principle coupled with a salary variation clause.

-Employees who are given annual objectives to achieve must be made aware of them each year at the start of the financial year.
+Employees who are given annual targets to achieve must be made aware of them each year at the start of the financial year.

-Case law specifies that the objectives clause must set reasonable objectives that are compatible with the market.
-The objectives must be realistic and achievable, taking into account the economic situation of the professional sector in which the employee operates.
+Case law specifies that the targets clause must set reasonable targets that are compatible with the market.
+The targets must be realistic and achievable, taking into account the economic situation of the professional sector in which the employee operates.

 Tips are a gratuity paid by the customer.
 They are very common in the hotel, cafe and restaurant sector.
 The principle is that tips are added to the fixed salary, except in the case where a minimum salary has been guaranteed by the employer.